publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s677.md

 [Pub.
 L. 101–508, title V, § 5073(b)][/us/pl/101/508/s5073/b], Nov.
 5, 1990, [104 Stat.
 1388–233][/us/stat/104/1388-233], provided that:

-> “The amendments made by subsection (a) \[amending this section\] shall apply to payments made under part E of title IV of the Social Security Act \[part E of this subchapter\] for fiscal years beginning in or after fiscal year 1991.”
+> “The amendments made by subsection (a) \[amending this section\] shall apply to payments made under part E of title IV of the Social Security Act \[[42 U.S.C.
+670][/us/usc/t42/s670] et seq.\] for fiscal years beginning in or after fiscal year 1991.”

  __Effective Date of 1989 Amendment__